ll3097/e6691-2021spring-assign2-ll3097/README.md

-# E6691 Advanced Deep Learning Assignment 2 - Spring 2021
+# E6691 Advanced Deep Learning Assignment 2 - Sign Language MNIST Competition - Spring 2021
+## Overview
+This is your assignment 2.
+You will be given a dataset of hand gestures and you need to do a multi-classification task.

+Your deep learning framework should be PyTorch.

 ## Data Description
 This is an assignment for Sign Language MNIST Competition: